khusi0104/EmployesRecord/README.md

 ---

 ## About
-Built to demonstrate React hooks and CRUD operations, this app helps users manage employee data efficiently. :contentReference[oaicite:1]{index=1}
+Built to demonstrate React hooks and CRUD operations, this app helps users manage employee data efficiently.

 ## Features
 - View a list of employees
-- Add new employee with name, department, email
+- Add a new employee (name, department, email)
-- Edit employee details inline
+- Edit employee details
 - Delete employee records

 ## Tech Stack